Toyota Corolla (E70): Japan

 In Japan, where it was introduced in March 1979, the Corolla was offered in all body styles: two-door Sedan, four-door Sedan, two-door Hardtop Coupé, three-door Coupé, and three-door Liftback Coupé.
 The three- or five-door Van models were added to the lineup in August 1979; until then the old 30-series Van had continued to be available.
 This was also when the 1.8-litre 13T engine first became available in the domestic Japanese market.
 The Levin continued as a coupé, with the equivalent specification four-door sedan and two-door hardtop called the Corolla GT.

 February 1982 saw the introduction of the Toyota 1C diesel engine installed in the Corolla sedan.
 This car was exclusive to the Toyota Diesel Store to encourage sales at the largely commercial truck retailer for Toyota in Japan, alongside the larger, diesel-engined Toyota Vista.
-At the same time, the Van was no longer available with the 1.6-litre gasoline engine, but the five-door KE73G wagon was introduced as the first Corolla Wagon to be sold in Japan (rather than the "van" commercial car).
-The Van/Wagon continued to be offered until August 1987, skipping the first front-wheel-drive generation of Corollas.
+Three months later, the van was no longer available with the 1.6-litre petrol engine, but the five-door KE73G wagon was introduced as the first Corolla Wagon to be sold in Japan (rather than the "van" commercial car).
+In May 1983, the roof of the van/wagon was raised to 45 mm, this model was exported elsewhere.
+The van/wagon received another minor update in August 1985 and continued to be offered until August 1987, skipping the first front-wheel-drive generation of Corollas.
 After the introduction of the front-wheel drive E80-series Corolla, the Van range received a facelift and a new set of chassis codes (KE72V, KE74V, CE71V).